 Apparently you missed this part of the Bull eh?
 How appropriate!”

-If anything this proves the example of the Avignon Pope John XXII who was caught red handed introducing a heresy into the Church, and he was rebuked by theologians, to the point where he constituted a commission and submitted to their judgment.
-If Paul IV intended to say that a sitting Roman Pontiff lost his office due to being a manifest heretic, he would have included the Roman Pontiff in the list of those whose offices are deprived.
-However he does NOT, which suggests what?
+If anything this proves the example set by the Avignon Pope John XXII, who was caught red handed introducing a heresy into the Church.
+He was rebuked by theologians, to the point where he established a commission and submitted to their judgment.
+If Paul IV intended to say that a sitting Roman Pontiff loses his office due to being a manifest heretic, he would have included the Roman Pontiff in the list of those whose offices are deprived.
+However he does not, which suggests what?
 Paragraph 1 says nothing of the loss of office.
 Therefore why should it be relevant to paragraph 5?
-It isn't.
-This is a case of you not having any material on your sedevacantist websites to use, so you tried to wing it on your own, and failed miserably.
-How you equate the Church rebuking a sitting Pope for erring as a private individual is equivalent to the Pope losing his office, is beyond me.
+It isn’t.
+This is a case of you not having any material on your Sedevacantist websites to use, so you tried to wing it on your own, and failed miserably.
+How you equate the Church rebuking a sitting pope for erring as a private individual is equivalent to the pope losing his office is beyond me.

 Rather, Paul IV promulgated the Bull to automatically deprive or bar from office those who had defected from the faith, whether secretly or openly.

 Then you say that “In that list, the Roman Pontiff does not appear once.
 Hence we must restrict those who lose their office for heresy to these categories, namely everyone below the Pope, because they all have earthly superiors.”, did you not read paragraph 1 in the Bull?”

 This is a non sequitur; you are drawing conclusions not supported by your premise.
 Why is the sentence: “The Roman Pontiff shall be deprived of his office if he is a manifest heretic” not present any where in this bull?
 Redargui (rebuked) and Deponere (deposed) are entirely different concepts.
 This is one of the more fallacious arguments you have presented so far.